Who doesn’t love an all inclusive family vacation?

 Ask questions and allow for each student’s learning style to be presented!
 Everyone will sponge from the other’s knowledge!

-Al inclusive homeschooling allows family members to help one another.
+All inclusive Christian homeschooling allows family members to help one another.

 Before homeschooling, I (Nina) noticed an apathy in my children when they came home from school.